 If you've purchased your vehicle from a dealer, they should care of the title transfer and registration for you.

-If you purchased from a private party, or need to register in person for any other reason, you can also use the registration providers to assist you in registering and re-titling your vehicles.
+If you purchased from a private party, or need to register in person for any other reason, you can also use the registration providers to assist you in registering and re-titling your RV or motorhome.

 Any manufactured home over 45 feet in length (with the exceptions of park-model RV trailers, travel trailers, and trailer with 5 wheels) is exempt from vehicle registration in Wisconsin.
 However, manufactured and mobile homes must still be titled.

 Mobile homes, manufactured homes, and trailers are registered based on the year and length of your vehicle.
 You may need to send your registration either to the Department of Transportation or the Department of Safety and Professional Services (DSPS).
 Follow the mobile home/trailer registration guide.Other Topics in This Section

 - Registration Renewal